-Without a registered card you can still send a bidder statement at the end of the event with a Pay Online link that bidders can use to pay by credit card once they have won something.
+Without a registered card you can still send Bidder Statements at the end of the event with a Pay Online link that bidders can use to pay by credit card once they have won something.

-A registered card is not a guarantee that the card can be charged for a specific amount at the end: it would still be possible for a charge to be declined if the card has expired or is over the credit limit.
+A registered credit card is not a guarantee the card can be charged for a specific amount at the end of the event, it could still be possible for a charge to be declined if the credit card has expired or is over its credit limit.

-Making bidder participation as smooth as possible if the best way to maximize the fundraisers benefits.
+Making bidder participation as smooth as possible is the best way to maximize the benefits of the fundraiser.